protoman92/SwiftMediaContentHandler/README.md

 If permission is denied at this stage, an Error will be thrown.

+# Installation

+This library requires CocoaPods.
+Please use:

+> pod 'SwiftMediaContentHandler'

+for the appropriate build targets.

 # Demonstration

 Please visit **TestApplication-iOS** [https://github.com/protoman92/TestApplication-iOS.git] for a quick demonstration (esp. **GalleryController**).